List of The Incredibles characters: Syndrome

 Buddy Pine, a.k.a.
-Syndrome (Jason Lee) is the main antagonist of The Incredibles.
+Syndrome (voiced by Jason Lee), is the main antagonist of The Incredibles.
 His primary motivation is his hatred of people with superpowers, and his desire to be known as a hero despite having no powers himself.
-Like Bob Parr, his character was also physically modeled after Brad Bird.
+Like Bob Parr, his character was physically modeled after Brad Bird.

-In the film, Buddy is introduced as a precocious child who calls himself Mr. Incredible's "number 1 fan".
+In the film, Buddy is introduced as a precocious child who calls himself Mr. Incredible's "number one fan".
 Desiring to become Bob's sidekick "Incrediboy", Buddy uses gadgets of his own invention to compensate for the superpowers he does not have.
 Despite Bob repeatedly stating that he does not need a sidekick, Buddy interferes with Bob's attempted arrest of supervillain Bomb Voyage.
 Voyage clips a bomb to Buddy's cloak, and Bob is forced to save Buddy, letting Voyage escape.
 After the bomb destroys an elevated train track, Bob turns Buddy over to the custody of the local police, blaming him for the incident.
 Buddy becomes humiliated and disillusioned by Bob's rejection.

-Eventually, Buddy recreates himself as an evil genius called Syndrome, having used his great intelligence to invent numerous weapons and high-tech vehicles that use such principles as robotics, anti-gravity, and zero-point energy.
-After selling many of his weapons to become rich, he now owns his own fortress on Nomanisan Island, complete with a complicated monorail system and a large staff of guards.
+Eventually, Buddy recreates himself as Syndrome, a supervillain who uses his great intelligence to invent numerous devices, weapons and high-tech vehicles involving such principles as robotics, anti-gravity, and zero-point energy.
+Accumulating tremendous wealth selling many of his weapons, he owns a high-tech fortress on Nomanisan Island, complete with a complicated monorail system and a large staff of guards.
 Vowing revenge on Bob and all other superheroes, Syndrome invents the Omnidroid robot, perfecting it by having his assistant Mirage lure a large number of retired superheroes to be killed while fighting its various prototypes.
-Bob is the last superhero called to fight the Omnidroid, and manages to destroy it.
-Syndrome rebuilds it so it is strong enough to defeat Bob, finally revealing himself to his former idol.
+Bob is the last superhero called to fight the Omnidroid.
+He destroys it, but Syndrome rebuilds it so it is capable of defeating Bob.
+When the Omnidroid triumphs, Syndrome finally revealing himself to his former idol.

 After later capturing Bob and his family, Syndrome reveals his plan to unleash the Omnidroid and use remote controls to publicly "defeat" it, becoming a hero himself.
 He then plans to sell his superpower-imitating inventions to the public, making superheroes irrelevant.

-During the staged battle with the Omnidroid, Syndrome is knocked unconscious when his invention's artificial intelligence recognizes him and his remote control as a threat.
+During the staged battle with the Omnidroid, Syndrome is knocked unconscious when his invention's artificial intelligence realizes he and his remote control as a threat.
 Syndrome awakens just in time to see the Parrs and Frozone being applauded for destroying the newest Omnidroid together.
-Syndrome retaliates by kidnapping Jack-Jack and attempts to fly away in his jet plane, but Jack-Jack's superpowers manifest and he fights back.
-After Helen rescues the baby, Bob kills Syndrome by sending him into one of the plane's engines.
+Syndrome retaliates by kidnapping Jack-Jack.
+As Syndrome attempts to fly away in his jet, Jack-Jack's superpowers manifest and he fights back.
+Helen rescues the baby.
+Bob battles Syndrome who is killed when he is sucked into one of the plane's engines.

 Syndrome was named the 64th Greatest Villain Ever by Wizard magazine, Screen Rant have described his characterisation as “a geeky kid” as being humorous despite his prowess as a villain.
 Rolling Stone ranked him as the 22nd best Pixar character.